 History of the Abecedarian Form

 The earliest examples are Semitic and often found in religious Hebrew poetry.
 The form was frequently used in ancient cultures for sacred compositions, such as prayers, hymns, and psalms.
 There are numerous examples of abecedarians in the Hebrew Bible; one of the most highly regarded is Psalm 118 (or 119 by King James numbering).
 It consists of twenty-two eight-line stanzas, one for each letter of the Hebrew alphabet.
-Chaucer's "An ABC" is an excellent medieval example of the form.
+Geoffrey Chaucer’s “An ABC” is an excellent medieval example of the form.
 He crafted his translation of a French prayer into twenty-three eight-line stanzas that follow the alphabet (minus J, U, V, and W).

 Abecedarian poems are now most commonly used as mnemonic devices and word games for children, such as those written by Dr. Seuss and Edward Gorey.
 However, there are fine contemporary examples by Carolyn Forché in Blue Hour, and Harryette Mullen in Sleeping with the Dictionary.
 In Forché’s forty-seven page poem, “On Earth,” she adheres to a rigorous form in which alphabetical order guides not only the stanzas, but also the words themselves.
 For example, she writes: